Microchip-MPLAB-Harmony/wireless_ble/docs/GUID-CFCEB3D4-39E4-48A5-AC88-38CAF7E2D92F.md

 ## Description

-The definition of GATT Client configuration bits.
+The definition of of GATT Client configuration bits.

 ## Macro Definition